Marc Bohan

 1973 Bohan for Dior suit, haute couture, Spring/Summer 1973.
 Adnan Ege Kutay Collection.

-Roger Maurice Louis Bohan (22 August 1926 – 6 September 2023) was a French fashion designer, best known for his 30-year career at the house of Dior.
+Roger Maurice Louis Bohan (/fr/; 22 August 1926 – 6 September 2023) was a French fashion designer, best known for his 30-year career at the house of Dior.

 Early life and career

 Bohan was born in Paris and grew up in Sceaux.
 As a child, he was encouraged into fashion by his mother, who worked as a milliner.

 After school at the Lycée Lakanal, in 1945 he secured a job at Robert Piguet where he remained for four years.

 In 1949, he accepted a job as an assistant to Edward Molyneux.
 He worked as a designer for Madeleine de Rauch in 1952, before briefly opening his own Paris salon and producing one collection in 1953.
 In 1954, Bohan was offered a job at Jean Patou, designing the haute couture collection, where he stayed until 1958.
 In 1991, he was appointed for two years as guest-professor for fashion design at the University of Applied Arts Vienna, Austria.